Skip to main content

 You can also use an api-token in a standard Bearer authentication header.

-Token are generated for a given user and so, impersonate this user when used.
+Tokens are generated for a given user and so, impersonate this user when used.
 Each of the actions executed with a given token will be done on behalf the user who generated the token.

 It's recommended to create a dedicated Jira technical user account only for this purpose.
-Permission can then be configured according to this user to decide what can be done or not with a given token.
+Permissions can then be configured according to this user to decide what can be done or not with a given token.

 You can see the list of already generated token, revoke & generate new ones: